Eric Butcher: Site-specific installations

 For the Material Witness exhibition at Toomey Tourell gallery in 2010, Butcher exhibited fourteen of his painted aluminium extrusions.
 Hung vertically and spaced asymmetrically with a measured and careful distance between one another, the display articulated Butcher's increasing awareness of, and preoccupation with, ‘installation’ in creating a total cohesive experience rather than an isolated object.
 As Kenneth Baker, in his San Francisco Chronicle review, wrote of the work's interaction with the space it occupied, ‘to walk this piece is to compose and recompose it through observation.
 Its geometry and built-in illusionism dictate that it cannot be seen whole’.
 This can also be said of Butcher's curatorial practice, where, as in the Definite Article exhibition curated by the artist himself, he deals with the scale and arrangement of works by Roger Ackling, Marc Vaux and Cathy Wade, as well as his own.
-Butcher's attempts within his own works in that exhibition to, ‘engage the space around the painted surface’ were similarly factors that he encountered in his curation of the exhibition as a whole, ‘each of the artists… employs a range of techniques to encourage the viewer to engage with the work physically’.
+Butcher's attempts within his own works in that exhibition to, ‘engage the space around the painted surface’ were similarly factors that he encountered in his curation of the exhibition as a whole, ‘each of the artists... employs a range of techniques to encourage the viewer to engage with the work physically’.

 Eric Butcher's site-specific installations are interventions in space.
 Like the intimate relationship between painted surface and objects that distinguish his work, they become 'a pause in the act or a mistake in the material', 'subtle and stunning, installed in space dispersed over corners, corridors or in staircases they become architecture in motion'.
 This methodology can be seen in the lengths, or fragments, of aluminium that 'seem to cling to the wall [in his installations].
 In part driven by chance, and yet still composed according to a strict order'.
 The context of these installations have become increasingly important, 'determined by aspects of its context; both its physical environment and psychological purpose' as Butcher says in his recent catalogue, Time Trial.
 'As soon as I started to consider the intersections between surfaces and the wall, I was naturally, logically led to a consideration of the whole environmental context of the work and hence to site-specificity.'
 This mirrors his approach to the objects he works with, the 'relationship between the painted surface and the object (upon which one surface has been singled out for preferential treatment), between 'surface' and 'objectness'.

-Although the components of these installations appear to 'cling to the wall', the evidence of their fixings are increasingly integral to the installation, 'how a piece fixes to the wall, its method of construction, the way in which the work is joined together and adhered to its backing; I want this to be clear and evident.
+Although the components of these installations appear to 'cling to the wall', the evidence of their fixings are increasingly integral to the installation, 'how a piece fixes to the wall, its method of construction, the way in which the work is joined and adhered to its backing; I want this to be clear and evident.
 Bolts and fixings are used which in some cases pierce the painted surfaces'.